- Website Home

 CEC partnered with MarkWest to provide professional services for projects in the Liberty Segment beginning in 2008 when MarkWest laid its operational foundation in the region.
 At the time, the Liberty Segment was processing roughly 40 million cubic feet per day.
 By the end of 2013, the processing capacity will have increased to more than 1.7 billion cubic feet per day.
 (That’s enough to fill 1,700 40-foot tanker trucks.
 When lined up, they would span more than 226 football fields or nearly 13 miles.)

 CEC’s involvement began with the development of the first site in the Liberty Segment—the Houston facility, located in Washington County, Pennsylvania.
-CEC provided grading plans, geotechnical investigations, wetland and stream delineations, surveying, and erosion and sedimentation control (E&S) plans and permitting, opening the door for MarkWest to prepare for planned expansions and plant diversification in sync with the growth of the natural gas industry in the region.
+CEC provided grading plans, geotechnical investigations, wetland and stream delineations, surveying, and erosion and sedimentation control (E&S) plans and permitting, opening the door for MarkWest to prepare for planned expansions and plant diversification in sync with the growth of the oil & gas industry in the region.

 One such diversification was a major milestone for MarkWest’s Liberty Segment.
 The commencement of fractionation operations at Houston in the fall of 2011 meant that valuable, marketable products like butane and propane could be separated from the natural gas on site instead of sending the natural gas hours away for separation elsewhere.
 Once the fractionation unit was up and running, however, these products were in need of a more reliable distribution network to get them to market.
 At the time, distribution could only be done through truck loading and hauling.
 As volumes increased, so too did the demand for a more efficient, cost-effective transportation system, one that could also reduce the impact on local road networks from heavy truck traffic.
 The answer?
 Rail.